uci-soe/FairytaleQAData/README.md

 This repository contains the FairytaleQA dataset for our paper: [```Fantastic questions and where to find them: FairytaleQA -- An authentic dataset for narrative comprehension.```](https://arxiv.org/abs/2203.13947) [Accepted to ACL 2022]

 The FairytaleQA dataset contains CSV files of 278 children's stories from [Project Gutenberg](https://www.gutenberg.org/) and a set of questions and answers developed by educational experts based on an evidence-based theoretical framework.
-This dataset focus on narrative comprehension of kindergarten to eighth-grade students so as to facilitate assessment and training of narrative comprehension skills for both machines and young children.
+This dataset focuses on narrative comprehension of kindergarten to eighth-grade students to facilitate assessment and training of narrative comprehension skills for both machines and young children.

 ## Dataset Statistics